heathkh/taskqueue/README.md

 //Creates a task queue with a pool of 4 worker threads TaskQueue<HashStringTask> queue(4);

-// Adds a task to the work queue.
-Call blocks until there is an available thread in the pool. queue.QueueTask(HashStringTask("string a"));
+// Add task to the work queue...
+A call may block until there is an available thread in the pool to accept the task. queue.QueueTask(HashStringTask("string a"));
 queue.QueueTask(HashStringTask("string b"));
 queue.QueueTask(HashStringTask("string c"));